 Once your tofu is well pressed and drained, gently mash into small crumbles in a large bowl.

-Add the diced onions, diced green onions, wheat germ, flour, garlic powder, soy sauce, and a dash of pepper into the bowl along with the tofu and mix to combine well.
+Add the diced onions, diced green onions, wheat germ, flour, garlic powder, soy sauce, and a dash of pepper into the bowl along with the tofu.
+Mix to combine well.

-Next, gently form the tofu mixture into patties, pressing everything together to form round patties about 1-inch thick.
+Gently press the mixture together to form patties about 1-inch thick.
 You'll probably want to use your (clean!) hands for this.

-Fry patties in oil in a large skillet until lightly golden brown and crisp, about 5 to 6 minutes on each side.
+Heat the oil on medium-high heat in a large skillet and fry the veggie burgers until lightly golden brown and crisp, about 5 to 6 minutes on each side.

 Serve and enjoy!